Followers

 War Clouds in America

-Fraser had watched the North American colonies move into rebellion and war.
-The rebels drove a British Army from Boston in 1775 and invaded Canada.
-More troops were needed to put down the rebellion.
-More importantly, Britain needed experienced officers.
-So it was as commander of a brigade of five battalions Fraser sailed from Ireland and returned to North America in April 1776.
-He was sent to provide support to the beleaguered Governor-General Guy Carleton who was besieged in Quebec by the American rebels.
+Fraser had watched as the North American colonies fell into rebellion and war.
+The rebels expelled a British Army from Boston in 1775 and invaded Canada.
+More troops were needed to suppress the rebellion.
+More importantly, Britain required experienced officers.
+Therefore, as commander of a brigade of five battalions, Fraser set sail from Ireland and returned to North America in April 1776.
+He was sent to support the beleaguered Governor-General Guy Carleton, who was surrounded in Quebec by American rebels.
 Carleton had held off the invading army against all odds during a brutal winter campaign.
-Fraser’s arrival enabled him to go on the offensive.
+Fraser’s arrival allowed him to go on the offensive.

 In the Vanguard

-Fraser wasted no time – he smashed American General William Thompson’s division at Trois Rivieres in June.
-Named brevet Brigadier General by Carleton, Fraser took command of the Advance Guard of the British counteroffensive into New York’s Champlain Valley.
-Although Carleton’s campaign proved successful, the stubborn American defense, led by Brigadier General Benedict Arnold took him off his timetable by fighting him at Valcour Island.
-The battle was won but winter was coming.
+Fraser wasted no time; he defeated American General William Thompson’s division at Trois Rivieres in June.
+Named brevet Brigadier General by Carleton, Fraser took command of the Advance Guard of the British counterattack into New York’s Champlain Valley.
+Although Carleton’s campaign was successful, the stubborn American defense, led by Brigadier General Benedict Arnold, disrupted his schedule by engaging him at Valcour Island.
+The battle was won, but winter was nearing.

 An Unsavory Pause

-Rather than risk the final plunge to Albany with winter approaching, Carleton withdrew to the northern extreme of Lake Champlain, planning to strike out again the following year.
-Fraser, like many other officers, was not happy with the cautious approach but things would have to wait for a new season – and a new commander.
-Fraser used the winter quarters to train his troops in light infantry tactics and prepare them for operations in the rough American wilderness.
+Rather than risk a final descent into Albany as winter neared, Carleton retreated to the northernmost part of Lake Champlain, planning to move again the following year.
+Fraser, like many other officers, was unhappy with this cautious strategy, but they had to wait for a new season—and a new commander.
+During the winter quarters, Fraser trained his troops in light infantry tactics and prepared them for operations in the rugged American wilderness.

 New Boss, New Plan